-It was a moment when good and evil mixed in the very same fiber of a deeply unjust, inhumane situation.
-Between the invaders who came and demolished that house and those of us who witnessed helplessly with all the pain and the frustration unable to do or say anything infront of the massive system of war that was presenting itself in all formalities infront of that little house.
+It was a moment when good and evil mixed in the very same fiber of a profoundly unjust, inhumane situation.
+Between the invaders who came and demolished that house and those of us who witnessed helplessly with all the pain and the frustration unable to do or say anything in front of the massive system of war that was presenting itself in all formalities in front of that little house.
 The result in all cases was that those people were left homeless.

 On the way back, my other friend Bruno (from France) experienced what seemed like an adventure in Tora Bora.
 The fact that he has been truly in Afghanistan minimized the accuracy of my description.
 The other fact that he thought he saw the worse in Gaza.
 I was feeling guilty for having the man enduring such an unexpected experience with his suit coming back from an official reception.
-My feelings were also in the same feeling of shame.
-It was unlike my usual sense of criticism to the Palestinian situation that we Palestinians are hundred percent responsible for, that includes whatever I may describe on Qalandia checkpoint and the state of corruption that describes the government with all its forms and structure.
-The fragmentation of the society and the enmity that is stripping the Palestinian fragmented fortitude into a tragic deterioration.
+My feelings were also in the same sense of shame.
+It was unlike my usual sense of criticism to the Palestinian situation that we Palestinians are hundred percent responsible for, that includes whatever I may describe on Qalandia checkpoint and the state of corruption that represents the government in all its forms and structure.
+The fragmentation of the society and the enmity that is stripping the fragmented Palestinian fortitude into a tragic deterioration.
 My shame was that shame of a human failure.
 How people are driven to become like this.
-The only miraculous thing in that scene remains the people themselves that remain maintaining their humanity.
-If there is a place for that humanity to stay.
+The only miraculous thing in that scene remains the people themselves that continue to maintain their humanity.
+If there is a place for that humankind to stay.